Warner Bros. Animation

 Warner Bros.
-Animation Inc. is an American animation studio which is part of the Warner Bros.
-Television Studios division of Warner Bros., a flagship of Warner Bros.
-Discovery.
+Animation Inc. (abbreviated as WBA) is an American animation studio which is part of the Warner Bros.
+Television Group, a division of Warner Bros., which is a subsidiary of Warner Bros.
+Discovery and serves as the animation division and label of Warner Bros.

 As the successor to Warner Bros.
 Cartoons, which was active from 1933 to 1969, the studio is closely associated with the Looney Tunes and Merrie Melodies characters, among others.
 Warner Bros. re-established its animation division in 1980 to produce Looney Tunes–related works, and Turner Broadcasting System merged with WBD predecessor Time Warner in 1996.
 In March 2001, Hanna-Barbera was absorbed into the studio.

 In recent years, Warner Bros.
 Animation has specialized in producing television and direct-to-video animation featuring characters from other properties owned by Warner Bros.
-Discovery, including Turner Entertainment and the MGM cartoon studio, Hanna-Barbera, and DC Entertainment.
+Discovery, including Turner Entertainment (which owns the rights to properties originally created by the MGM cartoon studio), Hanna-Barbera, Ruby-Spears, and DC Entertainment.